 This week we are going back to the basics and going over the ABC’s of pickleball.
-In this quick tip pickleball instructor Lon Krantz teaches us an easy to remember tool that he uses to get his students using their brain on the courtThe area inside the outer dimensions of the baselines and sidelines.
-More, not just their brawn.
+In this quick tip pickleball instructor Lon Krantz teaches us an easy to remember tool that he uses to get his students using their brain on the court, not just their brawn.

 A – Anticipate